hutzuyang/memory-circuit/README.md

 # memory-circuit

-This repository contains implementations of different components using HPICE.
+This repository contains implementations of different components using HSPICE.
 - Gates
 - SRAM
 - DRAM